1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

-This lesson is packed with information and activities: fifth string notes, ledger lines, a new strum, and a brisk melody, Pie in the Sky.
-Let's get started!
+This lesson is packed with information and activities: fifth string notes, ledger lines, a new strum, and a brisk tune, Pie in the Sky.

-The notes we learned thus far fall on the lines and spaces of the staff.
-To write higher and lower notes, ledger lines—additional lines and spaces—are used to extend the staff.
+The notes learned thus far fall on the lines and spaces of the staff.
+To write higher and lower notes, additional lines and spaces—called ledger lines—are used to extend the staff.
 For example, the highest note on the staff is G. To write the next higher note—A—a small ledger line is added above the staff:

 Our lowest pitch so far is D, the fourth string played open.
 To write the next lower note, C, we add a small ledger line below the staff: